ajinkya1702/GSOC-2022-Project-Report/README.md

 ## Eliminated Tasks

-*Filtering using ElastichSearch Buckets
+* Filtering using ElastichSearch Buckets

- Could not be implemented as there is no way to return the documents in a single bucket
+  Reason - Could not be implemented as there is no way to return the documents in a single bucket
 * Show Statistics

-  More Priority task were taken up.
+  Reason-More Priority task were taken up.
 ## Acknowledgements

 Google Summer Of Code 2022 was a challenging and constructive experience.
 I have learned new technologies and in addition I have understood  the fundamentals of working on a real time Software Project.
 I would like to thank my mentor [Yashraj Desai](https://www.linkedin.com/in/yashraj-desai-55a78a1a5/) for his guidance.
 I have learned a lot from him and his methodolgy in guiding me.
 I also appreciate the help from [Lar Willighaegan](https://www.linkedin.com/in/lars-willighagen/) and [Émilie](https://www.linkedin.com/in/epageperron/) for  helping me throughout my GSoC journey.
 I will always be grateful to [CDLI](https://cdli.ucla.edu/) for being such a hospitable organization.